yetanotherco/aligned-layer/docs/3_guides/9_aligned_cli.md

 - `get-user-nonce [OPTIONS] --user_addr <The user's Ethereum address>`:  Retrieves the user's current nonce from the batcher.

-    - Args:
+    - Options:
         - `--batcher_url <Batcher connection address>`: Websocket URL for the Aligned Layer batcher.
             - **default**: `ws://localhost:8080` i.e. `devnet`
         - `--user_addr <The user's Ethereum address>`: User's Ethereum address on Ethereum Mainnet.

 ## Example:

-An workflow example workflow for using the Aligned CLI on Holesky would be the following:
+An example workflow for using the Aligned CLI (Runnable from the root directory of the Aligned Layer Repository):

 1. Deposit funds to the batcher.
 ```bash